open5e/open5e/content/srd/magic-items.md

 items and opens a gate to the Astral Plane.
 The gate originates where the one item was placed inside the other.
 Any creature within 10 feet of the gate is sucked through it and deposited in a random location on the Astral Plane.
 The gate then closes.
-The gate is one-­‐‑way only and can’t be reopened.
+The gate is one-­way only and can’t be reopened.

 #### \